 - If the pregnancy has taken place as a result of the failure of the precautions and contraception taken.
 But this is valid only in the case of a married woman.

 - At last, if the pregnancy is a result of rape.

 The difference between the previously mentioned situations and these two is that unlike the former ones, in these situations, the pregnancy is unwanted and undesirable and abortion is the only way left to get rid of it.

 Related Read: In-Laws asking for Dowry?
 What can you do?

 Is Abortion a Choice or a Compulsion?

 But if the girl is below 18 years, the doctor is duty-bound to take the permission of her guardian.
-Any doctor who carries the abortion without your consent should be punished with imprisonment extending up to 10 years and fine.
+Any doctor who carries an abortion without your consent should be punished with imprisonment extending up to 10 years and a fine.